@overlastic/react

 )

-}If you want to replace other field and event names, you can change the events and model configurations.
+}If you wish to replace the default fields and event names, you can modify the events and model configurations:

 export interface ComponentProps {